FarronF/limerick-council-meetings/meetings/2023/12/11-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th November 2023.md

 ***pedestrians to walk.***

-**REPLY**: The Cleansing Section is currently sweeping the Old Cork Road on a weekly basis, this will--- 4
+**REPLY**: The Cleansing Section is currently sweeping the Old Cork Road on a weekly basis, this will
+---
+4

 continue until all leaf fall has been removed, subject to available resources.